Steve McCaskill | June 7th, 2022

 EE’s lead in population coverage has eroded in recent years and all four networks have reached more than 97 per cent.
 But EE’s commitment to geographic coverage means it’s still out in front.

 Indoor coverage across all networks is still a work in progress, but has been made easier by the arrival of calls over 4G using Voice over LTE (VoLTE) technology and over a home wireless network with Voice over Wi-Fi (VoWi-FI).

 In terms of speed, EE enjoys a considerable advantage when it comes to 4G.
 Performance depends on which device you have, your proximity to a mast at any one time and the number of people on the network.
 It also matters which part of the country you are in as double speed 4G isn’t available everywhere.

 When it comes to perks, EE offers a range of what it calls Smart Benefits.
 These include free subscriptions to BT Sport and Apple Music, while 4GEE Max subscribers get inclusive roaming in five countries outside the EU – Australia, Canada, Mexico, New Zealand and the USA.
 It will also give you a data bonus if you take out a home broadband subscription (more on that below).

 Three’s extras are also impressive.
 Its ‘Go Roam’ offering lets customers use their data allowances across 71 destinations at no extra charge.
 This not only includes the EU, but the USA, Australia, Brazil and Hong Kong, but large swathes of South America and Asia.

-Vodafone also offers inclusive content with some of its price plans, with customers able to choose from a NOW TV Entertainment pass, Spotify Premium or Sky Sports Mobile TV, while O2’s Priority is the UK’s biggest digital loyalty programme, offering bonuses like free drinks and meals, prize draws, and early access to gig tickets, as well as discounts on your bill with O2 Rewards.
+Vodafone also offers inclusive content with some of its price plans, with customers able to choose from a NOW TV Entertainment Membership, Spotify Premium or Sky Sports Mobile TV, while O2’s Priority is the UK’s biggest digital loyalty programme, offering bonuses like free drinks and meals, prize draws, and early access to gig tickets, as well as discounts on your bill with O2 Rewards.